Colegio de la Inmaculada Concepcion – Cebu: War years

 At the outbreak of World War II on December 8, 1941, the following courses were being offered: Kindergarten, Elementary, Academic Secondary, Secretarial, Junior Normal, Home Economics, Elementary Course in Piano, Junior Course in Piano and Music Teacher's Diploma.
 Undaunted by the complete loss of its building and equipment during World War II, the school carried on with equal zeal.
-With a handful of primary children from the neighborhood, the Sisters managed to re-open the elementary department and one-year Secretarial course during the Japanese occupation at ex-judge Juan Singson's house in Jakosalem Street.
+With a handful of primary children from the neighbourhood, the Sisters managed to re-open the elementary department and one-year Secretarial course during the Japanese occupation at ex-judge Juan Singson's house in Jakosalem Street.
 There, the “Lesser Inmaculada” did what it could until the American liberation forces took the Japanese by surprise on September 12, 1944.

 In 1945, the elementary and high school classes were housed temporarily in Quonset huts at Gorordo Avenue.
 The temporary buildings of bamboo and nipa were donated by the 77th Infantry Division of the U.S. Armed Forces of the Far East (USAFFE).
-In 1946 the new Colegio de la Inmaculada Concepción, an impressive, two-storey structure, was completed on its present site on Gorordo Avenue.
+In 1946 the new Colegio de la Inmaculada Concepción, an impressive, two-storey structure, was completed on its present site on Avenida Gorordo.
 In July of the same year, the two-year Normal and one-year Secretarial courses were resumed.

 By 1947, the following courses were recognized: Kindergarten, Elementary, Academic Secondary, Secretarial, Associate in Arts, Elementary Course in Piano, Junior Course in Piano, Music Teacher's Diploma.
 In the same year other collegiate courses were offered: Liberal Arts, Commerce and Home Economics.
 In succeeding years, these followed: Bachelor of Music major in Piano and Voice (1953) and Bachelor of Science in education.
 A cultural contribution was presented December 1957 with the inauguration of the imposing CIC Auditorium.